philsturgeon/phil.tech/source/2015-10-02-everyones-favourite-twitter-character.html.markdown

 Yeah totally.
 That's a great tip, but why are you coming at this like it's an either/or?

-"Flat tyres" mask problems.
+- Flat tyres mask problems

-Subtly damaged frames are also not great.
+- Subtly damaged frames are also not great

 We could both sit around listing out 100 things to worry about, but just because you know one other edge case problem, it does not invalidate the problem I mentioned.